 (1) The financial ratios used above are calculated using the closest GAAP financial measures to the financial metrics used in various components of our executive compensation program.
-"5-Year Realizable Pay" is defined as the sum of: (i) base salary earned in each fiscal year, (ii) actual bonus earned for each fiscal year (including discretionary, sign-on and special bonuses), (iii) in-the-money value, at December 31, 2022, of all options granted during the five-year period, (iv) full value, at December 31, 2022, of all restricted shares/units granted during the five-year period (using the actual shares earned for completed performance cycles and the target number of shares for cycles that are ongoing).
-Time periods for pay are based on the most recent available information (2018-2022 for peers and 2018-2022 for RenaissanceRe).
+"5-Year Realizable Pay" is defined as the sum of: (i) base salary earned in each fiscal year, (ii) actual bonus earned for each fiscal year (including discretionary, sign-on and special bonuses), (iii) in-the-money value, at December 31, 2022, of all options granted during the five-year period, (iv) full value, at December 31, 2022, of all restricted shares/units granted during the five-year period and (v) full value, at December 31, 2022, of all performance shares/units granted during the five-year period and the target number of shares for cycles that are ongoing).
+Time periods for pay are based on the most recent available information (2017-2021 for peers and 2018-2022 for RenaissanceRe).
 Time periods for performance are based on the most recent available information (2018-2022 for peers and RenaissanceRe, unless otherwise noted).